 More widely we support with advocacy and signposting, with our own publications, research collaborations, leading research from our Patron Dr J Eccles and her team, webinars and professional talks at conferences.
 We sit on various organisations and Boards as respected specialists in this area to actively support us, ‘nothingAboutUsWithoutUs’

 We work in highly collaborative ways to make transformational change leading to better solutions and outcomes both locally and globally.
-We not only have EDS HSD and/or neurodivergent but have established specialisms in these areas or allied areas like education, health, social care and or established disability advocates.
+We have established specialisms in these areas or allied areas like education, health, social care and or established disability advocates.

 Our Story: Jane Green

-Jane voluntarily led out the first ever school toolkit content for 2 other charities during Covid and has written many publications and is now involved in research and a collaborator on other papers.
+Jane voluntarily led out the first ever school toolkit content for EDS and JHS for UK charities during Covid and has written many publications.
 SEDSConnective won awards for their innovative work and helping to save lives during the first lockdown and since then.
 Their resources still reside on the Dept. for Health and Social Care and British Ass.of Social Workers.

 2006 she was awarded the South East Open University Regional Award and Adult Learner Award for my outstanding achievement and dedication.
 Crawley Heroes award 2019- winner